Alpina Roadster S: Specifications

 The Roadster S was the third open top sports car presented by Alpina after the Alpina Z1 RLE (Roadster Limited Edition) and V8 Roadster which was unveiled in 2001.
 The Roadster S was based on the Z4 3.0i and was available in two trims, those being standard and Luxury.
 The Luxury model had Bluetooth phone connectivity, DVD satellite navigation and Xenon headlamps.
 The optional Sport pack added a thicker anti-rollbar and increased the front negative camber by 1 degree.

-The engine is a handbuilt 3.4-litre E5/2 inline-6 unit, also shared with the B3 S (E46).
+The engine is a handbuilt 3.4-litre E5/2 inline-six unit, also shared with the B3 S (E46).
 The engine is an enlarged version of the S52B32 engine first installed in the North American M3 (E36).
 The engine generated a maximum power output of 300 PS at 6,300 rpm and 360 Nm of torque at 4,800 rpm.
-The engine has a red-line of 7,300 rpm.
-Modifications to the engine include an Alpina specific cylinder head, crankshaft and high strength MAHLE pistons.
-The exhaust system is a stainless steel unit from Eisenmann with dual polished exhaust tips.
+The engine has a redline of 7,200 rpm.
+Modifications to the engine include an Alpina specific cylinder head, crankshaft and high strength Mahle pistons.
+The exhaust system is a stainless steel unit from Boysen with dual polished exhaust tips.

 Interestingly for a modern Alpina automobile, the Roadster S did away with the Switch Tronic automatic transmission and has a close ratio 6-speed manual transmission built by ZF Friedrichshafen.
 The decision to replace the automatic transmission was primarily made to make the car more engaging to drive.
 This move was lauded by the purists and resulted in a positive response.

 The interior was available in three colour combinations, those being black leather with blue and green stitching on the dashboard and steering wheel (or alternatively red stitching), red leather with red stitching on the dashboard and steering wheel and beige with maroon piping and maroon stitching on the dashboard and steering wheel.
 Noticeable changes to the interior include an Alpina blue instrument cluster, Alpina logos and badges, Alpina door sills, an overhead plaque signifying the production number of the car and heated sports seats.
 The creature comforts offered by BMW as an option were included as standard on the interior.
 The company made over 2,000 modifications to the redesigned interior in total.

 The exterior changes include a front chin spoiler with Alpina lettering, a three piece rear lip spoiler, 18-inch Alpina Dynamic alloy wheels (4 set of spokes in a 5 spoke design; 19-inch wheels in the Luxury trim) wrapped in Michelin Pilot Sport tyres measuring 235/35 R19 on the front and 265/30 R19 on the rear and "Roadster S" badging at the rear and "3.4 S" badging on the front quarter-panels.
 The car was available in Alpina Blue (available at a premium), Sterling Grey, Japan Red (the launch colour of the car), Black Sapphire, Titanium Silver, Royal Red and Maldives Blue exterior colours.
+A very limited number of only five cars were produced in Toledo Blue.
 The Roadster S was also available with an optional hard top.